 You will never be capable of understanding your potential if you always stay in your comfort zone.
 Your comfort zone is a fantasy place inside your mind where you’re never challenged, questioned, or harmed.
 In this area, you don’t have to worry about the girl or guy telling you, “No, I’m busy this weekend,” because you never ask them.
 You just assume they’ll tell you no and don’t bother taking the risk.

-Consider this: If people would have stayed in their comfort zone, we would not have cell phones, a television, electricity, running water in our home, a car, the internet, and every type of technology you can imagine.
-The people that brought these things into existence were told, “It can’t be done.”
-Or, “No one has done this before so why are you wasting valuable resources and time?”
-They didn’t listen and they worked in a field that was considered ambiguous.
+Consider this: If people had stayed in their comfort zones, we would not have cell phones, televisions, electricity, running water in our homes, cars, the internet, or every type of technology you can imagine.
+The people who brought these things into existence were told, “It can’t be done.”
+Or, “No one has done this before, so why are you wasting valuable resources and time?”
+They didn’t listen, and they worked in an ambiguous field.

-On July 30, 1997 – I raised my right hand to enlist in the United States Army.
+On July 30, 1997, I raised my right hand to enlist in the United States Army.
 I really didn’t know what I was getting myself into because the situation was outside of my comfort zone.
-Twenty years later when I retired, I realized I made the right decision.
-I didn’t know what my career was going to look like but I recognized I was in a position to place myself in the driver seat and push forward into the unknown.
+Twenty years later, when I retired, I realized I made the right decision.
+I didn’t know what my career was going to look like, but I recognized I was in a position to place myself in the driver’s seat and push forward into the unknown.

-You’re not going to accept advice from people that already gave up on their dreams:
+You’re not going to accept advice from people who have already given up on their dreams:

 People love to give you advice on things you’re about to do.
-The problem is, their advice is usually in the form of projection.
-“If you take that job, you’re going to be sorry.”
-Translation: I took a similar job and because I wasn’t qualified for it, I was miserable.
-Due to their negative experience, they automatically assume the same thing is going to happen to you.
+The problem is that their advice is usually in the form of projection.
+“If you take that job, you’ll be sorry.”
+Translation: I took a similar job, and because I wasn’t qualified for it, I was miserable.
+Due to their negative experience, they automatically assume the same thing will happen to you.
 They give up on their dreams and begin to see the world via this filter.

 You’re not going to associate with negative people:

 The people you associate with are in a position to influence how you feel about yourself and the world.
-If you surround yourself with negative people, you too will eventually see the world via their filer.
+If you surround yourself with negative people, you will eventually see the world via their filter.

 “People in this world can’t be trusted!”
 Have you personally met everyone in the world to verify this?
 The obvious answer is no, you haven’t.
 Negative people do not view the world this way.
 They believe what they think without ever verifying it.